statto-io/statto-client/README.md

 // a timer - the elapsed request time to a database client.send('t:db.time:23') // e.g. 23ms

+// a set - the value to increment client.send('t:user-agent:Mozilla/5.0')
 ```

 You can also send multiple stats in the same packet.
 To do that just pass an array